-Master’s in Nursing Programs in North Dakota
+Master’s in Nursing Programs

 North Dakota State University

-North Dakota State University confers of the Master of Science (M.S.) – Nurse Educator to students who successfully complete the 42 credit program.
+North Dakota State University confers of the Master of Science (MS) – Nurse Educator to students who successfully complete its 42 credit program.
 Graduate students will complete 11 credits in core courses and an additional 31 credits in the nursing educator concentration.
 Core courses consist of advanced nursing research, ethics and policy, theoretical principles of the discipline, and healthcare delivery systems, financing, and informatics.
 Concentration-specific coursework encompasses curriculum design, teaching strategies, education evaluation, pharmacology, and pathophysiology.
 A thesis is mandatory.
 Graduate students also complete two practicums during the program.
 Applications are due at least one month before the start of each semester.

 University of Mary

-1. National Center for Education Statistics: https://nces.ed.gov/collegenavigator/
+1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

 2. Kiplinger’s Best Values in Public Colleges: https://www.kiplinger.com/tool/college/T014-S001-best-college-values-college-finder/index.php#Tile